 Having an ASB pre-approval upfront can help you get a lot of the hassle out of the way and provide you with reasonable certainty on what you can spend to help you narrow down your search.

-- Pre-approval letters of offer are valid for 60 days from the date of issue, unless specified for a shorter period or a specific property.
+You should note that ASB pre-approval letters of offer are valid for up to 90 days from the date of issue, unless specified for a shorter period or a specific property.

 Read our first post in the Home Buyer series to learn more about home loans and what terms such as equity and security mean.